Lecture Notes

 anova(lm(pollutant ~ city + time)) anova(lm(pollutant ~ city * time))

-The ANOVA for a regression will report an R-squared value called the Coefficient of Determination.
-This is the ratio of the regression sum of squares to the total sum of squares; the latter is not actually shown in the table.
-This is also equal to the correlation coefficient squared.
-The ANOVA also reports an Adjusted R-squared.
-Since R-squared will always increase as you add regressors (independent variables), an increase in R-squared does not necessarily tell you that additional variables improve the model.
+The ANOVA for a regression also reports an Adjusted R-squared.
+Since R-squared always increases as you add regressors (independent variables), an increase in R-squared does not necessarily tell you that additional variables improve the model.
 The corrected R-squared includes a penalty for additional parameters so that an increase in R-squared is informative: it increases only if the additional parameter explains more variation than expected by chance.
 Report R-squared when you want to convey the percentage of explained variation.
-Report the adjusted R-squared when comparing models that have different numbers of parameters.
+Report the adjusted R-squared when comparing models that have different numbers of independent variables.

 kruskal.test(pollutant ~ city)